Go to main content

 Anja von Cysewski

-Lead Dialog Formats
+Lead Dialogue Formats

 In addition to producing radio features, freelance journalist and historian Anja von Cysewski has researched and written about the history of companies and institutions.
 She studied history, philosophy and politics in Bonn, Jerusalem and Cologne, and then completed Deutsche Welle's in-house professional journalism training program.
 Anja is responsible for the Bonn Institute's dialogue formats.
 She loves listening and is particularly interested in nuance and interfaces.
 She is currently also training to be a mediator at the University of Cologne.